 We really hope that writers find them useful.
 As Noelle points out in her preamble, preparing critiques benefits the critiquer as well as the critiqued.
 It’s already been a great experience and opportunity for us to reflect on the key features of an excellent critique.

 — A M Carley writes fiction and nonfiction, and is a founding member of BACCA.
-Her company, Chenille Books, (soon morphing into Anne Carley Creative) provides creative coaching and full-service editing to authors and other creative people.
-Decks of 52 FLOAT Cards for Writers are available from Baine’s Books in Scottsville and Appomattox, VA, at the Chenille Books website, and on Amazon.
-Anne’s writer handbook, FLOAT • Becoming Unstuck for Writers, is available for purchase at Central Virginia booksellers, at Bookshop.org, and on Amazon.
-A new workbook, The Becoming Unstuck Journal, is forthcoming, as are chapters in two books about journaling, one from Routledge late June 2021 and one from Mango in Fall 2021.
+Through Anne Carley Creative she provides creative coaching and full-service editing to writers and other creative people.
+Decks of her52 FLOAT Cards for Writers are available from Baine’s Books in Scottsville and Appomattox, VA, and on Amazon.
+Anne’s writer handbook, FLOAT • Becoming Unstuck for Writers, is available for purchase from central Virginia booksellers, at Bookshop.org, and on Amazon.
+A new handbook, The Becoming Unstuck Journal, is forthcoming.

 This guest post is courtesy of Belinda Miller, children’s book author.